styuterev/9_github_trending/README.md

 This shows eight most 'starred' repositories created in the last fortnight.

-> python github_trending.py --count 2
+> python github_trending.py --count 2 --exclude_pull_requests

-This shows two most trending repositories not older than a week.
+This shows two most trending repositories not older than a week, and only issues are displayed.

 ### P.S.